chimwopara/logic/README.md

 - You earn: **15,000 lines** (15 months of free tier!)

 ### 3. Daily Challenges
-- New challenge every day at midnight
+- New P&L every day at midnight
 - Build streaks for bonuses:
   - 3 days: +50 lines
   - 7 days: +150 lines